 The experience and rehabilitation knowledge of the physiotherapists will progressively guide you to improved mobility, strength, and function.
 They will inform you and teach you specific exercises to help you get back into your normal activities, whether at work or in a sport.
-Physiotherapists have long known, and research now shows, that exercises and activities designed by physiotherapists specific to the individual’s orthopaedic condition will speed the rate of recovery and also reduce the rate of re-injury in the future.
+Physiotherapists have long known, and research now shows that exercises and activities designed by physiotherapists specific to the individual’s orthopedic condition will speed the recovery rate.
+This will also reduce the rate of re-injury in the future.

 Call today to schedule an appointment and begin your shoulder rehab.

-The shoulder joint is a very mobile structure which is made of a “ball and socket” joint with four muscles and their tendons, called the rotator cuff.
+The shoulder joint is a very mobile structure made of a “ball and socket” joint with four muscles, and their tendons called the rotator cuff.
 The rotator cuff is surrounded by an empty sac, or bursa, which helps the tendons slide as the arm is moved.
 The whole shoulder is surrounded by strong muscles like the deltoid, pectoralis major and trapezius.
 The most common shoulder conditions are rotator cuff impingement (which causes tendinitis and/or bursitis), rotator cuff tears, frozen shoulder and shoulder separation.